itzray116R/itzray116R/README.md

 ## 🎓 Currently Learning
 Always on the lookout for new technologies and learning experiences.
-Currently diving into [Current Learning Focus].
+Currently diving into Web and Mobile Development with learning Dev-ops as a supplementary.

 ### 😂 Random Dev Meme
 <img src='https://randommeme-five.vercel.app/' style="height: 400px;"/>